Janeyin600/WaterBot/README.md

 A water score is an arbitrary measurement which reflects the deviation of the computed properties from the experimental data for a given water model.
 A higher score means smaller deviations.
 The score for TIP3P water is about 16 (sometimes depends on how long you run).
-In the sample file waterbot.in, five properties were given an equal weight 20%.
+In the sample file waterbot.in, five properties were given an equal weight of 20%.
 You could put more weight on certain properties, or you could put zero weight on proerties that are not siginicant to you.

 The geometry and non-bonded parameters of TIP3P water is hand coded in waterbot.py for now, so are the the experimental properties